 Forgiveness – Bridge to Freedom

-I have received a LOT of healing and deliverance over the years – seeking it out wherever I could through spiritual direction, counseling, conferences, workshops, books, videos, teaching CDs, visiting ministries, church, etc. Apart from repentance, I discovered that the key pivotal step and pre-requisite to healing was FORGIVENESS.
+I have received a LOT of healing and deliverance over the years – seeking it out wherever I could through spiritual direction, counselling, conferences, workshops, books, videos, teaching CDs, visiting ministries, church, etc. Apart from repentance, I discovered that the key pivotal step and prerequisite to healing was FORGIVENESS.
 Jesus had a point when He said to forgive those who’d hurt us seventy times seven times.

 It took me 10 years to forgive my Dad and considerably more to forgive my Mom.
 They were not wicked people.
 They were simply victims of victims, and I happened to be a highly sensitive child who interpreted their actions and words in ways that damaged by self-image, along with my image of God.

 Forgiving and releasing from my judgment both my parents and all those who had hurt and rejected me along the way was essential to gaining freedom.
 You can’t walk tall if you’re dragging the corpse of your regrets, disappointments, griefs behind you.

 And because I am hungry for truth and for God, I read a lot, go to conferences, listen to Christian teaching, read books, and go to hear visiting speakers.
 I want to know God more fully – the REAL God, not the super-cop who I thought was waiting ‘round the bend to catch me speeding so he could give me a ticket.

 I want a real relationship with God, and I discovered that He wants a personal relationship with me.
 He proved it by sending Jesus.
 I want to experience the depth of His love.
 And I want to be FREE.
 Free from the lies that I believed were true.
 Free from my toxic image of God.
 Free of the burden of trying so hard to please Him and be acceptable.
 Free from fear.

 In Proverbs 8:17, the Spirit of Wisdom says“I love those who love me, and those who seek me diligently will find me”.